genomicsclass/leanpub/manuscript/interactions_and_contrasts_exercises.md

 A>
 A>    We will show here how to calculate the "F-value", and then we will use random numbers to observe the distribution of the F-value under the null hypothesis.
 A>
-A>    The F-value is the mean sum of squares explained by the terms of interest (in our case, the 'group' terms) divided by the mean sum of squares of the residuals of a model including the terms of interest.
-So it is the explanatory power of the terms divided by the leftover variance.
+A>    The F-value is the mean sum of squares of the estimated coefficients of interest (in our case, the `group` terms)  divided by the mean sum of squares of the residuals, obtained after fitting a a model with these terms of interest.
 A>
 A>    Intuitively, if this number is large, it means that the group variable explains a lot of the variance in the data, compared to the amount of variance left in the data after using group information.
 We will calculate these values exactly here:
 A>